Khando Ballal: Early life

 Khando Ballal was born around 1660 in a CKP (Chandraseniya Kayastha Prabhu) family.
-His father, Ballal Avaji Chitnis, popularly known as ‘Balaji Avaji’, was the chitnis (Secretary) of King Shivaji from 1658 to 1680.
-Balaji Avaji's original surname was Chitre.
-However, after being appointed as the personal assistant of King Shivaji, the family started using Chitnis as the surname.
+His father, Ballal Avaji, popularly known as ‘Balaji Avaji’, was the Royal Secretary and Right Hand of King Shivaji from 1658 to 1680.
+Balaji Avaji's clan name was Chitre since they were migrants from Chittore in Rajasthan.
+However, after being appointed as the chief military and civil advisor of Ch.Shivaji Maharaj.

-Under the regime of King Sambhaji (2nd king of Maratha empire), Balaji Avaji was executed for conspiring and trying to assassinate Sambhaji.
-Balaji was punished along with his eldest son for conspiring and trying to go against the kingdom and kill King Sambhaji twice, with the main conspirator Annaji Datto and other ministers.
-Since Khando Ballal was not part this conspiracy and Queen Yesubai had great respect for his father, Khando Ballal was appointed to take up the vacant post of his father in 1681.
+Under the regime of Ch.Sambhaji Maharaj (2nd king of Maratha empire), Balaji Avaji was executed for conspiring and trying to assassinate Sambhaji.
+Balaji was punished along with his eldest son for conspiring and trying to go against the kingdom and kill Ch.Sambhaji Maharaj twice, with the main conspirator Annaji Datto and other ministers.

 Contribution

-Khando Ballal worked as chitnis for about 8 years until Sambhaji was captured and put to death by Aurangzeb in 1689.
+Khando Ballal worked for about 8 years until Sambhaji was captured and put to death by Aurangzeb in 1689.
 After Sambhaji’s death, his brother, Chhatrapati Rajaram, was secretly sent to fort Gingee for his safety and to run operations from there, Ganoji Shirke assisted the Chhatrapati in reaching Gingee safely.
 Khando Ballal was one of the few who accompanied Rajaram in this hazardous journey.

 After reaching Gingee, with the help of Pralhad Niraji, Khando Ballal made tremendous efforts in finding the diplomats and warriors who had vanished on the way and getting them back.
 He also conspired with Ramchandra Pant Amatya to secretly move the Queens of Rajaram from Maharashtra to Gingee with the help of his maternal uncles Lingoji Shankar and Visaji Shankar Tungare.

 For the performance shown during the tough times at Gingee, King Rajaram gave him the vatan of Dabhol in the konkan area of Maharashtra.